python/devguide/getting-started/getting-help.rst

 .. warning::

   This is no longer actively monitored by core devs.
-  Consider asking your questions in the relevant `Discourse`_ category instead.
+  Consider asking your questions in the relevant :ref:`Discourse <discourse_discuss>` category instead.

 .. _Zulip: https://python.zulipchat.com